Drug Lab Detroit

 Faculty

 Mark Greenwald, Ph.D. is Professor (tenured), Gertrude Levin Endowed Chair in Addiction & Pain Biology, and Associate Chair for Research in the Dept. of Psychiatry and Behavioral Neurosciences (DPBN) at Wayne State University School of Medicine (WSU SOM).
-He directs the Substance Abuse Research Division, its Human Pharmacology Laboratory and outpatient treatment research in the DPBN.
+He directs the Substance Addiction Research Division, its Human Pharmacology Laboratory and outpatient treatment research in the DPBN.
 He is also Adjunct Professor in the Dept. of Pharmacy Practice, and a Scientific Member of the Karmanos Cancer Institute.

 The NIH (especially NIDA) has continuously funded his research since 1996.
-Dr. Greenwald has been PI or MPI on numerous grants and industry contracts totaling >$35 million, and co-investigator or mentor on many other NIH-, State of Michigan-, and foundation-supported research and training projects totaling >$30 million.
+Dr. Greenwald has been PI or MPI on numerous grants and industry contracts totaling >$35 million, and co-investigator or mentor on many other NIH-, State of Michigan-, and foundation-supported research and training projects totaling >$40 million.

 Dr. Lundahl is Professor (tenured) in the Dept. of Psychiatry and Behavioral Neurosciences at Wayne State University School of Medicine.
 She is a fully licensed Clinical Psychologist with expertise and >20 years of experience in diagnostic assessment and treating substance use disorders.